 How is a gastric bypass done?

-To do a gastric bypass, the surgeon uses surgical staples to make a small pouch in the upper part of the stomach.
-The pouch is about the size of an egg or golf ball, and holds 30 to 50 mL (2 to 3 tablespoons) of food or fluid.
+To do a gastric bypass, the surgeon makes a small pouch, called a gastric pouch, in the upper part of the stomach.
+The pouch is about the size of an egg or golf ball.

-The surgeon will then use more staples to separate the upper part of the small intestine from the middle part of the small intestine.
+The surgeon also separates the upper part of the small intestine from the middle part of the small intestine.
 The middle part of the small intestine is then attached to the gastric pouch.
 This directs food into the middle part of the small intestine, instead of the lower part of the stomach.

-The upper part of the small intestine is then reattached to the middle part of the small intestine, so digestive juices from the stomach, pancreas, and gallbladder can mix with the food to help with digestion.
+The upper part of the small intestine is then reattached to the middle part of the small intestine.
+This allows digestive juices from the stomach, pancreas, and gallbladder to mix with food to help it digest.